-The nature and severity of a fire event and the characteristics of the typical O_3 concentrations at the affected monitor will, in part, determine the evidence that an air agency will need in its weight of evidence showing for the clear causal relationship portion of an exceptional events demonstration for fire impacts on monitored O_3 concentrations.
-The tiering strategy described in this guidance contains three tiers of demonstrations and is based on an event's potential for O_3 formation at a given monitor and/or the history of non-event O_3 concentrations at the monitor.
-This strategy acknowledges that some fire events can be extreme or otherwise clearly stand out from normally occurring O_3 concentrations and, thus, may necessitate less evidence for the clear causal relationship analysis.
+The nature and severity of a wildfire event and the characteristics of the typical O3 concentrations at the affected monitor will, in part, determine the evidence that an air agency will need in its weight of evidence showing for the clear causal relationship portion of an exceptional events demonstration.
+The tiered strategy described in this guidance contains three tiers of analyses for the clear causal relationship criterion and is based on an event's potential relationship to O3 formation at a given monitor and/or the history of non-event O3 concentrations at the monitor.
+This strategy acknowledges that some wildfire events can be extreme or otherwise clearly stand out from normally occurring O3 concentrations and, thus, may necessitate less evidence for the clear causal relationship analysis.

-Tier 1 demonstrations are appropriate for the clearest events, e.g., fires located in close proximity to a monitor in an area or during a time of year with typically low O3 concentrations.
-Tier 1 demonstrations would likely need the least amount of evidence.
-Tier 2 demonstrations would be used in situations with less clear fire impacts and would require more evidence than Tier 1 demonstrations.
-Tier 3 demonstrations, requiring more evidence than Tier 2 demonstrations, would be appropriate when the relationship between the subject fires and influenced O3 concentrations is complex.
-Section 3.4 defines situations where a Tier 1 demonstration may be appropriate, Section 3.5 defines situations and evidence suggested for a Tier 2 demonstration, and Section 3.6 suggests additional evidence that may be necessary for a Tier 3 demonstration.
+Events with the clearest clear causal relationship between the event and monitored O3 concentrations may find that Tier 1 analyses are appropriate.
+Tier 1 analyses for the clear causal relationship are likely appropriate for fires located in close proximity to a monitor in an area or during a time of year with typically low O3 concentrations.
+Tier 1 analyses would likely need the least amount of evidence.
+Tier 2 analyses should include more evidence than Tier 1 analyses to show a clear causal relationship and should be used in situations with less clear wildfire impacts.
+Tier 3 analyses are appropriate when the relationship between the wildfire and the monitored O3 exceedances or violations is more complex.
+Section 3.4 discusses Tier 1 analyses, Section 3.5 discusses Tier 2 analyses and Section 3.6 discusses Tier 3 analyses.